Work that feels a bit like play

 That’s a lot of value, so how might we play more at work?
 Norman Maier’s Two Cord Puzzle shows us how we can be prompted with a solution to a problem without even knowing where it came from.
 How can play lead to surprising solutions?

 I designed a game based on my research around this curiosity.
-If you’re interested in playing, send me a note.
+If you’d like to learn more, I’d love to chat.